mchenggit/kabanero-event/architecture/README.md

 Additional use cases may be added in the future.
 For example,
-- Support additional source repositories and pipelines -ControllerController Report status of various components to a slack channel
+- Support additional source repositories and pipelines
+- Report status of various components to a slack channel
 - Sending urgent notifications to a user

 ### Build Pipeline Scenario

 In this section, we present the first use cases to be supported via events, which is triggering build pipelines.
-Let's first describe how a web hook is configured, and what happens when triggered to illustrate what happens from commit to the source repository to initiating a build.
+Let's first describe how a web hook is configured, and what happens from commit to the source repository to initiating a build.

 #### Configuring web hook

-To set up web hooks to github, create and apply an EventSource.
+To set up web hooks to github, create and apply a GithubEventSource.
 Here is an example for setting up an organizational web hook:

 ```
 apiVersion: kabanero.io/v1alpha1